FBDev64/Homelab/README.md

 # Homelab
-This repo is the homelab for my home.
+This repo is the content of my homelab.
 It contains all the scripts, setups, tool list, and documentations about my Homelab.

 It's a raspberry Pi Zero W based homelab.